dominic-garland/ESP32_Burglar_Alarm/README.md

 THIS FILE IS A WIP

+Description:
+This is an ESP32 Burglar Alarm system.
+This system is written in C and uses ESP-IDF development framework.
+This project can be broken into 3 parts which are the Burglar Alarm, the Burglar Alarm Sensors, and a Secirty Alarm Companion App developed in Unity.
+This system uses ESP-NOW to wirelessly connect the Burglar Alarm with it's sensors.
+This allows the sensors to alert if there is an intruder and allows the Burglar Alarm to turn on/off the sensors to save power.

 This ESP32 project consists of folders:
 1.Burglar Alarm - contains code for the burglar alarm itself